flooded houses

 Comment period: September 25 – October 2, 2025

 Transform386 is seeking public comment on potential Homeowner Recovery Program project(s) that contribute to local historic significance.
-This is a crucial step in the eligibility process, and your feedback is encouraged.
-Please review the supporting documents below.
-All comments must be submitted by October 2nd at 3:00 PM.

 Project 1 (PDF)